larsaars/linux-setup/README.md

     echo 'source ~/powerlevel10k/powerlevel10k.zsh-theme' >>~/.zshrc
     zsh restart
     cd ~
-Configure powerlevel10k as you want it.
+Configure powerlevel10k as you want it (you can reconfigure it anytime with `p10k configure`).
 ### installing external language beautifiers (for vim)
 > Note: apt-get package manager has to be replaced with yours (on mac e.g. with `brew install`).
 #### for c and c++